paulshryock/Clean-Up-the-Web/README.md

 <p align="center"><a href="https://addons.mozilla.org/en-US/android/addon/clean-up-the-web/">Install on Firefox</a></p><br><br>

-Hi! 👋 Thanks for checking out this browser extension made by [Paul Shryock](https://github.com/paulshryock).
-I hope you find it useful!

-**Clean Up the Web** (CUTW) removes HTML content from websites which matches [certain CSS selectors](https://github.com/paulshryock/Clean-Up-the-Web/issues/8).
-These would typically be ads, cookie policy banners, and certain visual elements which in my opinion lend toward an unpleasant user experience.
-Like walking down the street and seeing trash on the sidewalk. 🗑️
+**Clean Up the Web** removes [certain HTML elements](https://github.com/paulshryock/Clean-Up-the-Web/issues/8) from websites which provide an unpleasant user experience.

-[Here is a roadmap of planned enhancements](https://github.com/paulshryock/Clean-Up-the-Web/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) to CUTW, which will aim to improve the accessibility, security, performance, user experience, and user privacy of websites (nicely and unobtrusively).
+[Here is a roadmap of planned enhancements](https://github.com/paulshryock/Clean-Up-the-Web/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) which will aim to improve the accessibility, security, performance, user experience, and user privacy of websites (nicely and unobtrusively).
 Future versions of this extension will include detailed release notes with a full Changelog of any changes in behavior.

-Cheers,
-Paul
+This browser extension is made by [Paul Shryock](https://github.com/paulshryock). 👋 I hope you find it useful!

 ---